Computed Fields

 Use Case 1: Past Deadline Test (for Issue Resolution)

 In this use case, the goal is to display whether the item has already passed the scheduled end date.
-Click TrackerConfigureFields and then click More Field at the bottom of the tab.
+In a tracker, click > > > in the lower area of the tab.

 | Past end date is indicated with a red exclamation mark in the item display in Codebeamer. |